 The Early Development and Learning Lab is directed by Dr. Tori Molfese and Dr. Kathy Rudasill.
 Research conducted in the EDL lab is geared toward understanding individual differences in children’s temperament and self-regulation in home and school contexts as predictors of children’s cognitive, social, and behavioral outcomes in early childhood and beyond.
 Special emphasis is placed on supportive relationships and processes that are protective for children’s development.

-The Family Resource Center is an award-winning, non-profit facility that provides counseling to individuals, couples, and families.
+The Couple and Family Clinic is an award-winning, non-profit facility that provides counseling to individuals, couples and families.
 Advanced Marriage and Family Therapy graduate students staff the Center.
 Therapy sessions are closely supervised by experienced clinicians who are licensed Marriage and Family Therapists and Approved Supervisors of the American Association for Marriage and Family Therapy.

 The IQSC collection currently holds over 2300 quilts.
 The Center collects, preserves and studies quilts, which span many time periods, cultures, and countries.
 Additionally, the Center is a world leader in quilt studies, promoting the art of quilts and quiltmaking.
 The collection offers a comprehensive and accessible collection of quilts, related textiles, and documents that offer opportunities for study, insight, and inspiration.